jonathanmdr/ojp/documents/environment-setup/run-local-databases.md

 ### Run Command

-> docker run -it --name ojp-db2 --privileged=true -e LICENSE=accept -e DB2INSTANCE=db2inst1 -e DB2INST1_PASSWORD=testpassword -e DBNAME=defaultdb -d -p 50000:50000 ibmcom/db2:11.5.8.0
+> docker run -d --name ojp-db2   --privileged   -p 50000:50000 -m 6g  -e LICENSE=accept   -e DB2INSTANCE=db2inst1   -e DB2INST1_PASSWORD=testpass   -e DBNAME=testdb   ibmcom/db2:11.5.0.0a

+NOTE: DB2 might take several minutes to start, you can follow the evolution in the logs running the command:

+> docker logs ojp-db2 -f

 #### docker run
 Tells Docker to run a new container.

+#### -d
+Runs the container in detached mode (in the background).

-#### -it
+#### -m
-Allocates a pseudo-TTY and keeps STDIN open (required for IBM DB2 setup).
+Limits container memory to 6GB.

 #### --name ojp-db2
 Assigns the name `ojp-db2` to the container, making it easier to manage and reference.